dsuch/pymqi/docs/examples.rst

 * Queue.get accepts an input message descriptor parameter, its *ReplyToQ* attribute is responsible for storing information about where the responding side should send the messages to.
-The attribute's value is filled in by WebSphere MQ.
+The attribute's value is filled in by IBM MQ.

 ==========================================